Different Types of Wood Wall Treatments

 Kylie M. Interiors

 Shiplap is a wooden board with a groove (a rabbet) cut into the top and bottom, allowing the pieces of shiplap to fit together snugly forming a tight seal with a natural gap the size of a nickel.
-Shiplap may be used as wainscoting wall paneling in between the chair rail and the baseboard.
+Shiplap is incredibly versatile in application, ranging from accent walls, ceiling inlays, wainscoting (in between the chair rail and baseboard), kitchen islands, shelving backdrops, and more.
+We offer shiplap in a variety of styles because we know every home has a different personality.
+See what shiplap style would best fit your home.

 Board and Batten